Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 Many writers have criticized the formulaic nature of Blake Snyder’s beat sheet, mainly because it dictates the exact page count of when certain plot points should happen in an uncreative, cookie-cutter “write-by-numbers” fashion.

-Others prefer story structure tools that are looser, like Dan Harmon’s 8-beat story circle or Joseph Campbell’s 12-step Hero’s Journey.
+Others prefer looser story structure tools, like Dan Harmon’s 8-beat story circle or Joseph Campbell’s 12-step Hero’s Journey.

-And there are those writers who prefer the gardener approach — plant some narrative seeds and see what sprouts up along the way.
+Some writers also prefer the gardener’s approach—planting some narrative seeds and seeing what sprouts up along the way.

 However, I wouldn’t recommend this approach to first-time writers.
-I know all too well how easy it is to get 30 pages into a new idea with no idea where you’re going and then spin out because you didn’t have a roadmap of where you were headed.
+I know all too well how easy it is to spend 30 pages on a new idea with no idea where you’re going and then spin out because you don’t have a roadmap.

 Why and how seasoned screenwriters use Save The Cat!